AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/cloud-manager/ai-assistant-in-aem.md

 <!--
 >[!IMPORTANT]
->Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the private beta program.
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable AI Assistant feature for you to test out and participate in the private beta program.
 >
 >For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID. -->

 ## Ambito {#scope}

-L’ambito corrente dell’Assistente per l’intelligenza artificiale in AEM si concentra sulla risoluzione delle domande relative alla conoscenza del prodotto per AEMr. as a Cloud Service.
+L’attuale ambito di applicazione dell’Assistente all’intelligenza artificiale in AEM si concentra sulla risposta alle domande sulla conoscenza del prodotto per AEMr. as a Cloud Service.
 Tale ambito comprende un sostegno globale per i settori chiave. <!--, such as Sites, Assets, Forms, Edge Delivery Services, Dynamic Media, and Cloud Manager. -->

 * **Superfici**: disponibile in AEM Experience Hub, Interfaccia utente Author, Cloud Manager.
 * **Funzionalità**: conoscenza del prodotto e primo intervento per la risoluzione dei problemi e la guida, creazione automatizzata di ticket di supporto e ricerca.